MShkut/JetsonNano-ROS2-PX4-Holybro-X500-V2/gazebo/gazebo_models/README.rst

 gazebo_models
 ==============
-### To add additional aruco markers to your gazebo models follow the below instructions
+To add aruco markers to your gazebo models follow the below instructions

 ar_tag models for gazebo